dgonzo/toadie/README.rst

     .. code:: shell

-       $ toadie readySystem
+       $ toadie ready-system

-3. At the command prompt, create a new toadie project and a `service`:
+3. At the command prompt, create a new toadie project and add a `service`:

     .. code:: shell

-       $ toadie createProject myproject
+       $ toadie create-project myproject
        $ cd myproject
-       $ toadie createService myservice
+       $ toadie create-service myservice

     where "myproject" is the project name and where "myservice" is the name of your service.